awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-maintenance.md

   For more information about Step Functions, see the *[AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/)*\.

 **Note**
 One or more targets must be specified for maintenance window Run Command\-type tasks\.
 Depending on the task, targets are optional for other maintenance window task types \(Automation, AWS Lambda, and AWS Step Functions\)\.
-For more information about running tasks that do not specify targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.
+For more information about running tasks that don't specify targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.

-This means you can use maintenance windows to perform tasks like the following on your selected targets:
+This means you can use maintenance windows to perform tasks like the following on your selected targets\.
 + Install or update applications\.
 + Apply patches\.
 + Install or update SSM Agent\.